TunahanGezer/Simple-RGB_LED-WEB_CONTROL/README.md

-# RGB LED Kontrol Web Sunucusu
+# RGB LED Control Web Server

-Bu proje, ESP32 mikrodenetleyici kullanarak bir RGB LED'in renklerini bir web tarayıcı üzerinden kontrol etmek için basit bir örnektir.
+This project is a simple example of controlling the colors of an RGB LED via a web browser using an ESP32 microcontroller.

-## Bağlantılar
+## Connections
-- Kırmızı LED Pin: GPIO 23
+- Red LED Pin: GPIO 23
-- Yeşil LED Pin: GPIO 22
+- Green LED Pin: GPIO 22
-- Mavi LED Pin: GPIO 21
+- Blue LED Pin: GPIO 21

-## Kurulum
+## Setup
-1. Arduino IDE'yi açın.
+1. Open Arduino IDE.
-2. Gerekli kütüphaneleri yükleyin (WiFi, WebServer).
+2. Install the required libraries (WiFi, WebServer).
-3. WiFi bağlantı bilgilerinizi `ssid` ve `password` değişkenlerine ekleyin.
+3. Add your WiFi connection details to the `ssid` and `password` variables.
-4. Kodu ESP32 kartınıza yükleyin.
+4. Upload the code to your ESP32 board.

-## Kullanım
+## Usage
-1. ESP32'yi güç kaynağına bağlayın ve WiFi ağına bağlanmasını bekleyin.
+1. Connect the ESP32 to a power source and wait for it to connect to the WiFi network.
-2. ESP32'nin IP adresini seri monitörden kontrol edin.
+2. Check the ESP32's IP address from the serial monitor.
-3. Tarayıcınızı açın ve ESP32'nin IP adresini ziyaret edin (örneğin, `http://192.168.1.100`).
+3. Open your web browser and visit the ESP32's IP address (e.g., `http://192.168.1.100`).
-4. Renk paleti üzerinden RGB LED'in renklerini kontrol edin.
+4. Control the colors of the RGB LED using the color palette.

-## Notlar
+## Notes
-- Renkleri kontrol etmek için web tarayıcısı üzerinden paleti kullanın.
+- Use the color palette on the web browser to control the colors.
-- Konsol çıktısı üzerinden RGB değerlerini takip edin.
+- Monitor the RGB values via the console output.